Poisson geometrical aspects of the Tomita-Takesaki modular theory: Presymplectic structure of the standard Lie groupoid

-This is the core of the present paper.
-We consider the symplectic dual pair \eqref{diagdual3} in the case when the von Neumann algebra $\M\subseteq L^\infty(\H)$ is in standard form in the sense of \cite{Ha73} and \cite{Ha75}, as recalled below.
+This section is the core of the present paper.
+We consider the symplectic dual pair~\eqref{diagdual3} in the case when the von Neumann algebra $\M\subseteq L^\infty(\H)$ is in standard form in the sense of \cite{Ha73} and \cite{Ha75}, as recalled below.
 In this setting of a standard form, we show that the complex Hilbert space $\H$ has the structure of a groupoid $\H\tto\M_*^+$ which we call the \emph{standard groupoid} of $\M$ and actually has several isomorphic realizations that involve various data of the standard form of $\M$ (Theorem~\ref{thm:53} and Proposition~\ref{isomorphisms}).
 What is crucial for the present paper is that the standard groupoid actually has the structure of a \Banach Lie groupoid that is denoted $\widetilde{\H}\tto\M_*^+$ in order to emphasize that the manifold structure of its total space is different from the ordinary Hilbert space structure of $\H$.
 More specifically, $\widetilde{\H}$ is a Banach foliation of $\H$, in the sense that the identity map is a weak immersion $\widetilde{\H}\to\H$ (Theorem~\ref{grpd_act}).
-Finally, we show that the symplectic structure of $\H$ is compatible with the Lie groupoid structure $\widetilde{\H}\tto\M_*^+$ in the following sense: By pull-back via the weak immersion mentioned above, one obtains a presymplectic 2-form $\widetilde{\bomega}\in\Omega^2(\widetilde{\H})$ that is multiplicative in the usual sense of finite-diemnsional Lie groupoid theory (Proposition~\ref{graph}), hence the object $(\widetilde{\H},\widetilde{\bomega})\tto\M_*^+$ might be regarded as a nontrivial infinite-dimensional presymplectic \Banach Lie groupoid.
-One can also obtain quite complete information on the leaf space of the null-foliation of $\widetilde{\bomega}$ (Proposition~\ref{SQ6}).
+Finally, we show that the symplectic structure of $\H$ is compatible with the Lie groupoid structure $\widetilde{\H}\tto\M_*^+$ in the following sense: By pull-back via the weak immersion mentioned above, one obtains a presymplectic 2-form $\widetilde{\bomega}\in\Omega^2(\widetilde{\H})$ that is multiplicative in the usual sense of finite-dimensional Lie groupoid theory (Proposition~\ref{graph}).
+We introduce the notation